 Men are individuals first (just as women are) and husbands second.

 However, when a person gets married, he or she will start to experience life in a paired unit.
 To ensure that unit functions correctly and smoothly each partner must start to think, act, and make decisions based on a co-existent life with their spouse; they compromise.

 Although this is necessary and desirable is does tend to rob a person of their individual identify if they become so immersed in this role that they lose who they are and what they want as an individual.
 Most women know this all too well!

 For this reason the need for personal space never disappears for both partners whether they realise it or not.

-The benefits of building a solid relationship with yourself
+The marriage benefits of encouraging him to build a solid relationship with himself

 When we have time alone to acquaint ourselves with our true selves we strengthen the most important relationship in our lives – the relationship we have with ourselves.

 “If cultivating a relationship with ourselves is not worthwhile, what other relationships would be?”, Arnie Kozak, PhD, a psychotherapist and clinical assistant professor in psychiatry at the University of Vermont College of Medicine.
 (1)

 When a person takes time to build a healthy relationship with themselves they are in a much better place to build healthy relationships with others.

 Unless a person has a healthy respect for themselves and their own needs and desires how could they offer that same respect to their partner?